Skip to main content

 tip

-The keymanager sample commands bellow are always shown for a Linux installation.
-When running on Windows, substitute the commands with .\keymanager.ps1 -Command and the same operations.
+The sample commands below are always shown for a Linux installation.
+On Windows, substitute .\keymanager.ps1 -Command with the same operations.

 Status